HasBro10/Loggit/README.md

 A personal productivity app built with Flutter for logging expenses, tasks, reminders, notes, and gym workouts through natural language chat.

+**Timeline Test**: This line was added to test VS Code's timeline feature.

 ## Features

 - **Chat Interface**: Log entries using natural language